pyodide/pyodide/docs/usage/loading-packages.md

 ## Loading packages with pyodide.loadPackage

-Packages can be loaded by name, for those included in the official pyodide repository using e.g.,
+Packages can be loaded by name, for those included in the official Pyodide repository using e.g.,
 ```js
 pyodide.loadPackage('numpy')